John Wilmer Browning Barr

-Biography
+Early life and education

 Born in Lanark, Ontario, Barr was educated at Queen's University, where he graduated with a Medical Degree in 1940.
 He also completed post-graduate studies in Hospital Administration at the University of Toronto from 1957 to 1959.

+Career

 Barr joined the Canadian Officers' Training Corps (COTC) while attending medical school, in 1934.
 In 1940, after a brief period of employment at the Ottawa Civic Hospital, "he joined the Royal Canadian Army Medical Corps [(RCAMC)] [in the rank of Lieutenant] and was posted to the 23rd Field Ambulance" as a medical officer.
 At the time he joined, the 23rd was stationed on Porter's Island in Ottawa, Ontario.
 Shortly after Barr joined the 23rd, the unit was moved to Camp Derbert, in Nova Scotia and the following year, was sent overseas to England.

 Over the course of the next two years, he was posted to different units to temporarily replace their Regimental Medical Officers.
 One such unit was the North Nova Scotia Highlanders, then stationed in Aldershot, England (several different periods in 1941).
 Another, in 1942, was 9 Canadian Infantry Brigade, where he was attached to the Highland Light Infantry of Canada, which was stationed in Loch Ailort, Scotland at the time.

 In the fall of 1943, Barr received his first permanent posting as Regimental Medical Officer with the Highland Light Infantry of Canada.
 Though, the following year, he was posted to "Headquarters, 3 Canadian Infantry Division, as the Staff Learner in the Office of the [Assistant Director of Medical Services (Army)]."
 That summer, after visiting the 23rd and seeing the number of casualties (largely from the Highland Light Infantry of Canada) that his former colleagues were dealing with, he asked his superiors to be sent to a field ambulance unit; his request was granted and he was sent to 22nd Field Ambulance.
 Barr contextualizes his reasoning for this decision within his autobiography, From Barnyard to Battlefield and Beyond: The Story of a Military Medical Officer, when he states that: "If I stayed [in the position at the office of the Assistant Director of Medical Services (Army)] I would never know [what went on at the front], and the war might end without my ever experiencing the task for which I had joined the Army – to aid the soldiers directly."